What is Pilates for Cyclists?

 This is how it looks when I'm teaching on zoom

-8-9pm Pilates for Cyclists in the small hall at Weeke Community Centre, Winchester, SO22 6HG. £10.00 a class - payable in half term blocks.
+8-9pm Pilates for Cyclists in the large hall at Weeke Community Centre, Winchester, SO22 6HG. £10.00 a class - payable in half term blocks.

 Classes are limited to 12 people to ensure a more tailored personal approach.
 They run term-time in around 6 week blocks with some optional extra holiday classes.You will be asked to sign a registration and consent form in a one to one session.